BIDMCDigitalPsychiatry/LAMP-platform/docs/todo/Data Science with LAMP/Preparing to Analyze Your Data in Python.md

 ```

 Many methods are shared between ParticipantExt and StudyExt objects.
 More details on StudyExt objects can be viewed in the "study_ext.py" file.

----

-**Was there something we didn't cover, or need more help?**
-Let us know by making a post in the [LAMP Community](https://community.lamp.digital/), or [contact us directly](mailto:team@digitalpsych.org).
-Thank you for your contribution! 🌟
-*Page last updated on August 10th, 2020.*